 The Autonomous Shuttle will change locations every few weeks.
 All shuttle sites and routes are vetted and approved in advance by the Federal Government.
 Check the map to see when it's coming to a community near you.

 Several factors were considered when selecting the shuttle sites.
 Things like proximity to transit, areas with lots of visitors, access to storage and charging facilities, and the ability to interact with riders and get feedback.

 No. The shuttle will have a person on board to serve as a host to answer questions and monitor operations.

-No. Riders, drivers and employees should know that this technology will not take away routes or drivers, or replace trains or buses.
-If deployed in the years to come, it is meant to increase ridership, create new jobs, and provide access to transit in communities that have none.
+If this technology is deployed in the years to come, it is meant to increase ridership, create new jobs, and provide access to transit in communities that have none.
 This may be a first/last mile solution for those communities.
 This type of vehicle would supplement the service UTA currently has, not replace it.
-It would connect neighborhoods to bus stops, TRAX stations, and FrontRunner stations - only if at the end of the next year, it is determined it will work in Utah communities.
-Be sure to take the survey, leave a comment, or voice a concern.
-All feedback will be recorded and included in the official project report at the end of the pilot in 2020.
+It would connect neighborhoods to bus stops, TRAX stations, and FrontRunner stations.
+This project will help UTA/UDOT to determine if this technology will work in Utah communities.
+Please take the survey or leave a comment on this website.
+All feedback will be recorded and included in the final project report at the end of the pilot in 2020.

 Yes.
 The shuttle follows a pre-determined route, but reacts in real-time to other vehicles, pedestrians, etc. This is a Level 4 High driving automated vehicle, meaning the vehicle is capable of performing all driving tasks within specific conditions (such as only in daytime, or within a specific neighborhood), with no expectation that a driver will be asked to intervene when the vehicle is operating in those conditions.
 The shuttle operates at up to 15 miles per hour.